Skip to main content

 npm install --save-dev @checkly/playwright-reporter

-To start pushing your Playwright test reports to Checkly you need to authenticate the reporter with your Checkly Account ID and an API Key.
+Authenticate the reporter with your Checkly Account ID and an API Key:

 1. Log in to Checkly

-3. Create a new API key in your user settings (User Settings > Api Keys)
+3. Create an API key in User Settings > API Keys

 export CHECKLY_API_KEY=cu_123...